w3f/polkadot-wiki/docs/learn-staking.md

 parachain blocks, and guaranteeing finality.
 Nominators can choose to back select validators with their stake.

-The staking system pays out rewards equally to all validators.
+The staking system pays out rewards equally to all validators regardless of stake.
+In other words, having more stake on a validator does not influence the block rewards they receive.
+However, there is a probabilistic component to reward calculation (discussed below), so rewards may not be exactly equal for all validators in a given era.

 Distribution of the rewards are pro-rata to all stakers after the validator payment is deducted.
 In this way, the network incents the nomination of lower-staked validators to create an equally-staked validator set.

 ## How does staking work in Polkadot?